za233/AilProtect/README.md

 currently, only PE x64 is supported.

 ## how to use
-modify the the call of function process_x64 in processor.py
+modify the call of function process_x64 in processor.py
 ```
 python processor.py
 ```